-The Malaysia Corporate Governance Code 2017 (MCCG) states that boards must have in place policies to determine the remuneration of directors, which takes into account the demands, complexities and performance of the company, as well as the skills and experience required.
-The remuneration package for directors shall be determined on the basis of the directors' merit, qualifications and competence, with regard to the company's operating results, individual performance and comparable market statistics.
+The Malaysia Corporate Governance Code (as revised on 28 April 2021) states that boards must have in place policies to determine the remuneration of directors, which takes into account the demands, complexities and performance of the company, as well as the skills and experience required.
+The remuneration package for directors shall be determined on the basis of the directors' merit, qualifications and competence, with regard to the company's operating results, and performance in managing material sustainability risk and opportunities, individual performance and comparable market statistics.

-Generally, loans to directors under the Companies Act 2016 (CA 2016) are prohibited.
+Generally, loans to directors under the Companies Act 2016 are prohibited.
 There are limited exceptions to this prohibition that include where the loan is granted to an executive director and the company has passed a resolution approving a scheme for granting loans to employees.